 - 1 teaspoon dried oregano

-- Optional Toppings: green onions, nutritional yeast, vegan sour cream, etc.
+- Optional Toppings: green onions dairy-free cheese or sour cream, etc.

 Instructions

-- Serve: Serve warm, and top as desired.
-Leftovers can be store in the refrigerator in an airtight container for up to 5 days and reheated on the stovetop or in the microwave.
-You can also store this vegan chili in the freezer for up to one month.
+- Serve: Sample the chili and add any additional salt, if needed.
+Serve warm, and top as desired.
+Leftovers can be stored in the refrigerator in an airtight container for up to 5 days and reheated on the stovetop or in the microwave.
+You can also store this vegan chili in the freezer for up to 2 months.

 - Chili Powder: Your chili powder should be pure ancho chili powder for better flavor, not a “blend” of various spices and salt.
-If you use a spice blend with salt, reduce the salt to 1/2 teaspoon, adding more as necessary.
+I find that some brands are spicier than others, so you may want to sample a small bit of yours and reduce the amount to 2-3 tablespoons if you are sensitive to heat.

 - Beans: You can swap out the pinto beans or kidney beans for black beans, if you’d like.
 Or check out my Chipotle Black Bean Chili!